eemokey/eemokey.github.io/_pages/mentorship.md

 *Asking big questions in a safe, supportive setting*

-I'm one of two graduate facilitators for the [Good Life Discussions](https://stem-ed.usc.edu/our-research/eerp/ethos-project/) by [Engineering in Society](https://eis.usc.edu/).
+I'm a graduate facilitator for the [Good Life Discussions](https://stem-ed.usc.edu/our-research/eerp/ethos-project/) by [Engineering in Society](https://eis.usc.edu/).

 We are expanding this series to more undergraduate and PhD students!